AsherTeo/TEM-Visionary---Processing-and-Analysis-Tools-for-Electron-Microscopy/README.md

 The methodology for this project involves a multi-step process:

 1. **Video Preprocessing:**
    - Image Annotation is conducted using  [LabKit](https://imagej.net/plugins/labkit/).
 Given the rarity of the particles, utilizing a pre-trained model is not feasible.
-Hence, a self-annotation approach is adopted, where approximately 10% of the frames are manually annotated.
+Hence, a self-annotation approach is adopted, where a small subset of the frames is manually annotated.
 The selection of frames for annotation depends on the characteristics of the dataset.
-   -
+The purpose of self-annotation is to generate an accurate binary mask, which can then be utilized for training purposes.

-2. **Image Segmentation:**
+2. **Image-to-Image Translation**
-   - Employing advanced image segmentation techniques to isolate individual particles and create binary masks.
+   [CycleGAN](https://arxiv.org/abs/1703.10593) and [Pix2pixGAN](https://arxiv.org/abs/1611.07004) is utilized for training.
+The difference between CycleGan and pix2pix GAN is that pix2pix gan required paired dataset while c

 3. **Particle Tracking:**
    - Utilizing computer vision algorithms to track the movement and growth of individual particles across frames.